Shanghai subway trains collide injuring more than 270

 "Many people were hurt.
 Look at the blood on me, on my arm," pointing at patches of blood on his shirt.

-Xinhua said the signal systems used on the line were made by Casco Signal Ltd., a joint venture between China Railway Signal and Communication Corp. and French power and transport engineering group Alstom.
+Xinhua said the signal systems used on the line were made by Casco Signal Ltd., a joint venture between China Railway Signal and Communication Corp. and French power and transport engineering group Alstom (ALSO.PA).

 Casco also provided systems on the railway line where the two high-speed trains crashed in July in which 40 people were killed, Xinhua added.
 Reuters was unable to reach Casco or China Railway Signal and Communication for comment.